 Let’s use the image below as an example.
 I want to work on the orange & red colors in the sky and add some saturation and contrast to them, without affecting any of the other colors in the image.

 So how do you create a mask that only targets the specific color(s) that you want?
 It’s actually quite simple.

-The first thing you’ll need to do is to make sure you have a Merge Visible layer (you can delete this later if you prefer working non-destructive but you’ll need it as a reference point for now).
+The first thing you’ll need to do is to make sure you create a Merge Visible layer (you can delete this later if you prefer working non-destructive but you’ll need it as a reference point for now).
 With the merged layer selected, go to Select -> Color Range…

-The first thing you need to do is to make sure that Sampled Colors is selected before we continue.
-You can use a solid color or one of the other choices as well but manually sampling the colors will result in the most precise selection.
+The first thing you need to do is to make sure that Sampled Colors is selected from the dropdown list.
+You can use a solid color or one of the other choices as well but sampling colors will result in the most precise selection.

-If you’re new to Photoshop and don’t yet know what a mask is, I recommend that you read our article “Understanding Layers & Masks in Photoshop“.
-As a quick reminder; adjustments will only affect the white areas of the mask while the black parts will remain untouched (white reveals, black conceals).
+If you’re new to Photoshop and don’t yet know what a mask is, I recommend that you read our article Understanding Layers & Masks in Photoshop.
+Here you’ll learn that adjustments will only affect white areas of a mask while the black parts will remain untouched.
+A phrase to remember is: white reveals, black conceals.